Complaints about adult social care arranged by councils

 What is the council’s complaints procedure?

-Councils that provide adult social care services must have complaints procedures which meet the law and government guidance.
-The council should work with you to try and resolve your complaint.
+The law says councils that provide adult social care services must have complaints procedures that follow a certain process.
+The council should work with you to try and sort out your complaint.
 These arrangements also require councils to work with other agencies to answer your complaints if they include health care, or care the council has arranged from someone else.

-Where can I get details of the council’s complaints procedure?
+Where can I get details of how the council deals with complaints?

-The best place to look is the council’s website, or you can telephone the council and ask for a copy.
+The best place to look is the council’s website, or you can telephone the council and ask for a copy of its “complaint procedure”.

 How long will the council’s procedure take?